-The first-year required curriculum incorporates healthcare cases and topics in many courses ranging from Marketing and Finance to Entrepreneurship and Strategy.
+The first-year required curriculum incorporates health care cases and topics in many courses ranging from Marketing and Finance to Entrepreneurship and Strategy.
 This ensures that all students will understand the industry from various functional perspectives.

-During the second-year elective curriculum, you may choose courses and field-based research specific to your particular healthcare interests.
-Some students also choose to cross-register for healthcare courses at other schools within the University.
+During the second-year elective curriculum, you may choose courses and field-based research specific to your particular health care interests.
+Some students also choose to cross-register for health care courses at other schools within the University.

 Elective courses will vary from year to year.
 Typical HBS course offerings may include:

-- Healthcare Computer Assisted Innovations
+- FIELD Course: Health Care Computer Assisted Innovations

 In this field course, students will prepare a business plan and/or a prototype for a device or IT application.
 Prof. Herzlinger will lecture on the creation of a business plan and evaluations of new technologies and Prof. Seltzer will lecture on a variety of technologies and approaches to technological innovation.
 The remaining sessions will be devoted to individual weekly meetings between the faculty and student groups.

-- Innovating in Healthcare
+- Innovating in Health Care

 This course has a global focus with cases studies set in Brazil, India, Spain, the U.K and the U.S. among other countries.
 For students interested in careers in entrepreneurial health care management, consulting and investing, this course will discuss how to successfully create entrepreneurial health care ventures.
-Students will be required to create a business plan that appropriately responds to the six forces that shape healthcare.
+Students will be required to create a business plan that appropriately responds to the six forces that shape health care.

-- Independent Studies
+- Independent Projects

-Students may earn academic credit by working independently or in teams as they conduct research and complete projects for healthcare organizations.
+Students may earn academic credit by working independently or in teams as they conduct research and complete projects for health care organizations.
 This student-initiated learning enables students to choose their faculty sponsor and the organization where they will work.
 Recent projects include: